 Telepractice test delivery administration

 Telepractice is the use of telecommunications technology for the delivery of professional services at a distance.
-There is initial, but not conclusive evidence supporting test validity when administering the test via a telepractice method for a selective group of assessments.
+There is initial, but not conclusive evidence supporting test validity when administering the test via a telepractice method for a selective group of assessments and/or assessment tasks.
 Norms for standardized tests are developed under strict testing conditions.
 If such conditions are not met, the scaled scores obtained by application of the test norms may not result in statistically accurate scores.
 Although it is the position of Pearson that the validity of any scaled score obtained as a result from a non-standard administration should be interpreted with caution, it is the responsibility of the individual administering the test to ensure that the results of the assessment are an accurate reflection of the examinee's abilities.
-Please refer to the specific product pages for further information related to telepractice test administration.
+Please refer to the specific product pages for further information related to telepractice test administration for those products.
 Delivering our assessments via a teleconference or other similar method is a reproduction of our assessments under federal copyright law that requires the written permission from the copyright owner.
 If done without our written permission, such acts may be an infringement of the assessment's copyright.

 Pearson understands that from time to time you may receive demands from third parties to reproduce, produce or disclose copyright-protected and/or trade secret protected psychological test materials in connection with litigation.
 If such demands were to be fully complied with, the material disclosed might include test booklets, answer sheets, record forms, manuals, user's guides, scoring software, computer-generated output reports, or other published and unpublished material protected by Pearson under intellectual property law.